conradakunga/Blog/_posts/2026-04-28-product-review-stellar-repair-for-ms-sql-part-2-sql-server-password-recovery.md

 **I have not been able to get the password recovery to work.
 I will revisit this at the end.**

-In the next post, we will look at how to **extract data from a backup**.
+In the next post, we will look at how to [extract data from a backup]({% post_url 2026-04-29-product-review-stellar-repair-for-ms-sql-part-3-backup-data-recovery %}).

 Happy hacking!